adrenaline96/OLX-PhoneNumberScrapper/README.md

 The "ExtractAd" method takes a list of links in this format:
 <br>"https://www.olx.ro/auto-masini-moto-ambarcatiuni/?page=<<page_number>>"

-It returns a list with ads that it finds.
+<br>It returns a list with ads that it finds.

 The "ExtractNumbers" method takes the list of ads you gathered earlier, and populates a ListView with with phone numbers and corresponding user names.